yang-zj1026/yang-zj1026.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a second-year MSCS student at USC.
+I am a second-year MSCS student at USC.
-I am fortunate to work with [Zhehui Huang](https://zhehui-huang.github.io/) and [Prof.Gaurav Sukhatme](https://viterbi.usc.edu/directory/faculty/Sukhatme/Gaurav) at [RESL](https://robotics.usc.edu/resl/) and with [Prof.Erdem Biyik](https://ebiyik.github.io/) at [LiraLab](https://liralab.usc.edu/)
+I'm fortunate to work with [Zhehui Huang](https://zhehui-huang.github.io/) and [Prof. Gaurav Sukhatme](https://viterbi.usc.edu/directory/faculty/Sukhatme/Gaurav) at [RESL](https://robotics.usc.edu/resl/) and with [Prof. Erdem Bıyık](https://ebiyik.github.io/) at [LiraLab](https://liralab.usc.edu/).
-.
 Prior to USC, I received my BEng degree in Computer Science at Shanghai Jiao Tong University.

 My research interest lies at the intersection of Reinforcement Learning and Robotics.
-I’m interested in applying learning method for optimal robot policies in both simulator and real-world.
+I’m interested in applying learning methods for optimal robot policies in both simulator and real-world.
-In the future, I’m aspiring to explore other learning methods like learning from human demonstration and feedback and utilizing LLM for robot assistance
+In the future, I’m aspiring to explore other methods like learning from human feedback and utilizing LLM for robot assistance

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)